-Jason Crotty is an Associate with Pierce Davis & Perritano LLP.
+Jason Crotty is a Partner at Pierce Davis & Perritano LLP.

 Mr. Crotty’s practice centers on defending municipalities throughout the Commonwealth in a broad range of areas, including:

 - Defense of public officials and employees in personal injury claims

 - Employment disputes